cloudspannerecosystem/autoscaler/terraform/gke/README.md

 ## Using Firestore for Autoscaler state

+1. If you want to create a new Firestore database for storing the state of the Autoscaler, set the following variable.

+    ```sh
+    export TF_VAR_terraform_firestore_create=true
+    ```

+    On the other hand if you do not want to create the Firestore database using terraform,then continue with the below steps to manually create the Firestore database using gcloud commands.

 1. To use Firestore for the Autoscaler state, choose the [App Engine Location][app-engine-location] where the Autoscaler infrastructure will be created, for example: